YondernautsGames/NeoFPS_EmeraldAI/README.md

 **EmeraldAISystemFormatter.cs** is a simple data formatter that allows you to save basic AI information (eg alive/dead).

 **NeoFpsEmeraldAI_InitializerOverride.cs** is a legacy script that made it possible to support location based damage before Emerald AI had its own system added.
+> [!WARNING]
-It is now preferred to use the `NeoFpsEmeraldAI_LocationBasedDamageHandler` as listed above.
+> It is now preferred to use the `NeoFpsEmeraldAI_LocationBasedDamageHandler` as listed above instead of `NeoFpsEmeraldAI_InitializerOverride`.
+This script has been kept to provide compatibility with earlier versions of Emerald AI 3.

 **NeoFpsEmeraldAI_FirearmAttractor.cs** is added to your NeoFPS firearms or muzzle attachments in order to leverage Emerald AI's `AttractModifier` and add audio cues to gunshots which alert AI characters.